stianlik/bash-workspace/README.md

 With bash-workspace you can

-- Activate a workspace using `w use <workspace_name>` (it will be created if id doesn't already exist)
+- Change workspace using `w cw <workspace_name>` (it will be created if id doesn't already exist)
-- Add a named shortcut to the active workspace, pointint at the hurrent directory using `w add <name>`
+- Add a named shortcut to the active workspace, pointint at the hurrent directory using `w ln <name>`
 - List all shortcuts for the active workspace using `w list`
 - List all stored workspaces using `w`
 - Use shortcuts to navigate between folders using `w cd <name>`